Sir Winston Churchill High School (Calgary, Alberta): Sir Winston Churchill High School music program

-The band program of Sir Winston Churchill is conducted by Philip Rounding and Rachelle Henkel.
-Churchill's bands include the Concert Band, the Symphonic Band, the Blue Jazz Band, the Jazz Army Band, the Jazz Combo, the Choir, and the Percussion Ensemble.
+The band program of Sir Winston Churchill includes the Concert Band, the Symphonic Band, the Blue Jazz Band, the Jazz Army Band, the Jazz Combo, the Choir, and the Percussion Ensemble.

 Each year, Sir Winston Churchill bands attend several competitions, including the Alberta inter-city competition, Alberta International Band Festival, and several other inter-province band festivals.
 All bands also go on an annual band trip, to spend a few days in another city, where they perform and record the annual Sir Winston Churchill CD (recorded by DarkMatter Productions).

 Extracurricular activities and clubs

 Model United Nations

 In 2014, the MUN team took home city championships as well as several national awards.
 In 2015, the MUN team claimed city championships once more, and in 2016, did the same.
 Also in 2016, the MUN team won first place at SSUNS in Montreal, first place at WAMUN, and first place at WCHSMUN.
 In the 2017–2018 school year, the MUN team won first place at SSUNS for the third year in the row, won the Westmount Charter Model United Nations Conference for the second year in a row, and came back from the NHSMUN conference with an award of merit.
 They also won the city championship for the fifth year in a row in February.
 One of its students also took home a best delegate award at the Harvard Model United Nations conference in January 2018.
 During the 2018–19 school year the team once again won Best Small Delegation at SSUNS for the fourth year in a row and also won the same award at its first performance at the Canadian High Schools Model UN Conference in Vancouver.
 The team also won various Best Delegations in Calgary conferences, won numerous awards at its first performance at the MUNUC conference in Chicago, and came second at the city championships.
 Churchill has its own conference, SWCHSMUN, which is run by students.
 Registration is open to almost any high school student.
 In its most recent conference, Churchill hosted schools from across the province, and even brought in a school from Houston, Texas.